Almipartner/core/README.md

 # AlterOffice
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/211/badge.svg)](https://scan.coverity.com/projects/211) [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/307/badge)](https://bestpractices.coreinfrastructure.org/projects/307)

-LibreOffice is an integrated office suite based on copyleft licenses and compatible with most document formats and standards.
+AlterOffice is an integrated office suite based on copyleft licenses and compatible with most document formats and standards.
 Libreoffice is backed by The Document Foundation, which represents a large independent community of enterprises, developers and other volunteers